microsoft/hack-together-teams/README.md

 There will be a grand prize winner out of all projects as well as a 'Best AI-powered solution' and 'Best productivity-focused solution,' so it is worthwhile to align your hack to one of these categories.

-Check out this video for step by step project submission guidance:
+Check out this video for step by step project submission guidance: _coming soon!_

-[VIDEO] [Kamal]

 We'd love to hear about your project, tell us what you are working on!
 [GitHub Discussions | Tell us more about your project 🗺️](https://github.com/microsoft/hack-together-teams/discussions/2)